Releases

 The current process of making release (includinging release candidate) is:

-2. Merge desired commits from main
+2. Take desired commits from main

 • Make sure to consider whether changing are breaking in regards to older/newer server/client and in regards to Squirrel API.